johnsp3/johnciresi.com/ALBUM_ADDITION_GUIDE.md

 ## Overview

-This guide provides a complete reference for adding new albums to the John Chezik musician website.
+This guide provides a complete reference for adding new albums to the John Ciresi musician website.
 The system uses a data-driven approach where all albums follow the same structure and functionality.

 ## System Architecture